Mercedes-Benz W08: Typ Nürburg 460 (1929–1932)

 For 1929 the W08 was extensively reworked by the newly appointed Technical Director Hans Nibel.
 The result was a car with a modern “underslung” chassis whereby the longitudinal chassis beams were located below axel height.
 This made it easier for people to step into the car as well as allowing for a range of lower and more elegant car bodies to be fitted.
 The 3670 mm wheelbase was unchanged, however.

 The engine and most other technical details were carried over unchanged from the 1928 car including the ratios chosen for the four speed manual transmission.
 Synchromesh was not included at this stage.
 A newly available transmission option for 1929 was an additional “overdrive” ratio.

 A shorter, if still substantial 3430 mm wheelbase version was available from 1931 for two door cabriolet body work, although as far as is known Mercedes-Benz themselves offered no “standard Sindelfingen built" body of their own for this shorter chassis.
 The standard bodies offered for the standard wheelbase 1929 cars covered the same possibilities as the 1928 body range.
 It is clear from surviving examples that many customers preferred to buy the car in base chassis form and have a bespoke body added by an independent coachbuilder, however.

-Despite the extensive makeover applied in 1929 the Mercedes-Benz W08 was still comfortably outsold by the Horch 8 which evidently was well entrenched at the top end of the German passenger car market at this time, and which in most body configurations was a little less overwhelmingly expensive than the eight cylinder contender from Mercedes-Benz.
-On the other hand, with this model Mercedes were able to ensure that the market place dominance of the big Horch was no longer completely unchallenged.
+Despite the changes made in 1929, the Mercedes-Benz W08 was still outsold by the Horch 8 which was well established at the top end of the German passenger car market at this time, and which in most body configurations was less expensive.
+On the other hand, with this model Mercedes was able to ensure that the market place dominance of the big Horch was no longer completely unchallenged.

 A Typ Nürburg 460 was gifted to the Pope in 1930.